redstrate/Kawari/doc/src/packets/intro.md

 # Reverse Engineering Packets

 If you want to help reverse engineer the network layer of FFXIV, you'll first need to setup a packet capturing solution.
-You have a few choices, but our documentation focuses on two specific projects:

-* [Project Chronofoil](https://github.com/ProjectChronofoil/), which should be preferred but requires Dalamud.
+We will go over using [Project Chronofoil](https://github.com/ProjectChronofoil/), this is the easiest solution but requires Dalamud.

-* [Temporal Stasis](https://github.com/NotNite/TemporalStasis), which requires more setup but can be used in cases where Dalamud cannot.
+We also won't go over the actual packet structure of the game.
+If you wish to familiarize yourself, [see this article on xiv.dev](https://xiv.dev/network/packet-structure).

 To begin, start by reading [our guide on setting up Chronofoil](chronofoil.md).
-We don't have a guide for setting up Temporal Stasis yet.